major/major.io/content/posts/2007/importing-existing-keys-and-certificates-into-java-keystore-files/index.md

     -name tomcat-domain.com -certfile cacert.crt -out domain.com.p12
 ```

-To perform the rest of the work, you will need a copy of the [KeyTool GUI][1].
+To perform the rest of the work, you will need a copy of the KeyTool GUI.
 In the GUI, make a new keystore in JKS format.
 Import the PKCS #12 key pair, and save the keystore as a JKS.
 Upload the keystore to the server and then configure the keystore within Tomcat/JBoss.

- [1]: /wp-content/ktg.tgz